 Food is part of travel and I always love trying different food recipes, but then I have sensitive buds.
 I’ve learned that I am a supertaster, especially to black olive-like taste.
 So I am a ‘picky-eater’ most of the time when eating outside.

 On a different note, why not spend less and eat at home.
-Cook for yourself because like they said — home cooked meals are always the best.
-I don’t really cook but I’ve been trying to learn a few dishes, especially if my mom is not around.
+Cook for yourself because like they said, “home cooked meals are always the best”.
+I don’t really cook and I admit not having superb kitchen skills but I’ve been trying to learn a few dishes, especially if my mom is not around.
 She’s the one who prepares tasty meals and these ones never fail to satisfy my appetite.

-So here’s a list of my favorite home-cooked meals:
+So here goes the list of my favorite home-cooked meals:

 Adobong Kangkong.
 This water spinach is nutrient packed plus it has low calories.
 I want it with oyster sauce and lots of roasted minced garlic.
 I also love Krispy Kangkong.

 Escabeche.
-This all-time Filipino-Spanish dish is such a savory goodness, especially when the carrots and ginger are thinly-sliced.
+This all-time Filipino Spanish dish is such a savory goodness, especially when the carrots and ginger are thinly-sliced.
+The kind of fish matters less, but Tilapia is great.

 Bangus na Inun-unan.
+This is milkfish cooked in a clay cone.
 Eating the fat belly is incredibly luscious plus it’s rich in omega-3.

 Buttered Chili Garlic Shrimp.
 Sauteed in butter with lots of minced garlic with chili pepper is the best way to serve shrimps at lunch or dinner.

 Grilled squid.
 Grilling is definitely the best way to enjoy this sustainable seafood.
-Gerry’s Grill serve this perfectly.
+Gerry’s Grill prepares this perfectly.

 Talong / eggplant.
-I don’t care if it’s sinugba, stir fried or torta, this fruit-vegetable is simply appetizing to me.
+I don’t care if it’s sinugba, stir fried or torta (omelet), this fruit-vegetable is simply appetizing to me.

 Adobong Alugbati.
-This dark green vegetable is so good when sauteed with garlic and flavored with oyster sauce.
+This dark green vegetable is so tasty when sauteed with garlic and flavored with oyster sauce.
 It’s a superfood!

 Sinabwang Manok or Tinolang manok, our local chicken soup.
-I want it the home-cooked way by putting not much kamunggay (horse radish leaves), tanglad and sayote or green papaya if available.
+I want it the home-cooked way by putting not much kamunggay (horse radish leaves), tanglad (lemon grass) and sayote (chayote) or preferrably green papaya if available.

 Ampalaya.
 This one is good for my dad’s diabetes so mom likes preparing it.
 As its name suggest, bitter gourds are bitter.
-For me it is too bitter but it’s great with suka, kamatis and luy-a after being thoroughly washed with salt and water when eaten raw.
-When cooked, I love it added with egg and oyster sauce because it masks the bitterness.
+For me it is too bitter but it’s great with suka (vinegar), kamatis (tomato), and luy-a (ginger) after being thoroughly washed with salt and water when eaten raw.
+When cooked, I love it mixed with egg and oyster sauce because it masks the bitterness.

 Sinungbang isda.
-When isda sa bato (parrot fish) or lapu² or other good-to-grill fish is on our table, I can’t seem to hold back from eating more rice.
+When isda-sa-bato aka mol-mol (parrot fish) or lapu-lapu (orangey grouper fish) or other good-to-grill fish is on our table, I can’t seem to hold back from eating more rice.
 It’s perfect when you have it stuffed with tanglad (lemon grass), tomato and onions.

 Pancit bihon.
 This is one of mom’s favorites and she loves cooking it.
 I really like it mixed with vegetables like cabbage and carrots.